KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 # What Does a Successful Global United Methodist Presence Look Like?
 Does the above description of a successful organization of the future fit the United Methodist Church?
 If not, should the United Methodist Church be more like this description?

-A successful global United Methodist presence is one that changes with the times to best meet the needs of current members and constituents, and to reach pontential future members and others in need.
+A successful global United Methodist presence is one that changes with the times to best meet the needs of current members, pontential future members and others in need.

 ## iPhone Launches and Mobile Takes Off
 Marc Andreessen wrote his Software is Eating the World op-ed in 2011, just four years after the [iPhone](http://en.wikipedia.org/wiki/IPhone) launched.
 The subsequent popularity of the iPhone and other mobile products, such as [Android](http://en.wikipedia.org/wiki/Android_%28operating_system%29), can be clearly seen in the graph below.
 Words associated with mobile ("iPhone" "app" "Android") are "up and to the right."
 Non-mobile words ("desktop" "website") are on the decline.